pingswept/me30-website/content/notes/arduino-programming.md

 *   A compiler, which translates your code into 1's and 0's for the Arduino
 *   A USB loader, which loads the 1's and 0's onto the Arduino through the USB cable

 To install the Arduino software, [download the installer](https://www.arduino.cc/en/Main/Software) from the Arduino website.
-(There is also a web-based version, but it doesn't work reliably yet, as of February 2017.)
+Be sure to download the desktop application, not the web editor which appears at the top of the page.
+(We are using the desktop application in ME 30.)

 You're on your own for the actual installation, but it consists of pressing "OK" and "Next" and things like that a few times.
 Search the internet for advice if you get stuck.
 Your goal is to see something like the image below on your screen, except not just a screenshot in your browser window like this one.